Preflight Checklist¶

 sudo iptables -A INPUT -i {iface} -p tcp -s {ip-address}/{netmask} --dport 6789 -j ACCEPT

-Once you have finished configuring iptables
+Once you have finished configuring iptables, ensure that you make the

 changes persistent on each node so that they will be in effect when your nodes